AOEpeople/puppeteer-fetchbot/README.md

         height: number    | default=600     The Browser and Viewport height slowmo:number     | default=0       Slowes down the execution in milliseconds
         debug: boolean    | default=false   Determine if debug/logging messages are shown

-#### Pass options via command line

-An entire list of all command line options (some more than in the options object) can be optained via

-    $ FetchBot --help

-> Command line input

-    $ fetchbot --job=./examples/aoe.people.and.languages.json --slowmo=25

 ### Conclusion

 FetchBot has been introduced to speed up the development process as a frontend engineer by stepping automatically over